metamn/react/content/blog/naming-and-structuring/index.md

 They together form the **API** of a design system.

-No wonder the idea of a [Minimal API Surface Area](https://www.youtube.com/watch?v=4anAwXYqLG8) is on the agenda in web development.
-With success.
-To achieve such peaks we've got help.
+The idea of a [Minimal API Surface Area](https://www.youtube.com/watch?v=4anAwXYqLG8) is on the web development agenda.
+With results pooring in.

-- [Theme Specification](https://system-ui.com/theme) shows a folder structure for tokens.
+- [Theme Specification](https://system-ui.com/theme) shows a way to name and structure tokens.
 - [CSS Layout](https://csslayout.io/) and [UI Guideline](https://www.uiguideline.com/components) offer decent hints for naming and structuring components.
-- [Brent Jackson](https://jxnblk.com/blog/defining-component-apis-in-react/) of the JXNBLK fame tells us about naming props.
+- [Brent Jackson](https://jxnblk.com/blog/defining-component-apis-in-react/) tells us about naming props.
 - [The Deno Style Guide](https://deno.land/manual@v1.6.3/contributing/style_guide) tells us about reducing the number of props.

-The list might be endless.
-For now, keep calm and let's dive in.
-Following common sense and subjective mindset.

-No pressure.
-The outcome, for sure, will be another humble take.
-But at least we'll learn some of the current best practices.
+The list is not complete.
+Will never be.
+It's good enough to take another humble take on naming and structuring a design system.